lee2sman/RadicalDIYComputing_workshop/Resources.md

 ## CHIP and Next Thing Co
 * [CHIP Documentation](docs.getchip.com) is the complete manual for the CHIP computer and CHIP OS by Next Thing Co
-* [BBS] on Next Thing Co(bbs.nextthing.co) is the community forum for discussing CHIP
+* [BBS](http://bbs.nextting.co) on Next Thing Co is the community forum for discussing CHIP
 * Next Thing Co's [blog](blog.nextthing.co) with news and projects with CHIP
 * [Install](https://docs.getchip.com/chip.html#install-and-update-software) new software (Scratch, Minecraft, etc) on Chip